CLAIMS AND PENALTIES IN MATCH PLAY

 Q.Shortly after a stroke-play competition had closed, it was discovered that the score card of the winner had not been signed by him.
 Should the Committee take any action?

 A.The Committee must decide whether the competitor knew, before the competition closed, that he was in breach of the Rules by failing to sign his score card (Rule 6-6b).
-If he knew, he is disqualified.
-Otherwise, as provided in Rule 34-1b, no penalty may be imposed and the result of the competition must stand.
+If he knew, he is disqualified, as provided in Exception (iv) to Rule 34-1b.
+Otherwise, no penalty may be imposed and the result of the competition must stand.
+(Revised)

 Play of Wrong Ball in Stroke Play Not Rectified; Error Discovered After Competition Closed